 If I give a scammer my bank account number, one of the things a scammer can use my bank account number for is to commit identity theft.
 It is one of the most common things scammers use your information for.
 Not just identity theft, there are others like phishing, money laundering, fake check overdraft, and many other bank frauds that can happen.

-Now you are aware of the reason why a scammer is asking for you bank details, let’s consider some of the things that scammers can use your bank account number for.
+Now you are aware of why a scammer is asking for your bank details, let’s consider some of the things that scammers can use your bank account number for.

 Safe Haven for Stolen Money

 In such a situation, the scammer is looking for a bank account number to use and rest his loot.
 He approaches you online or anywhere on the internet and requests your account number.
-Once you give him the details, he is able to pass it on to another victim who then pays into your account.
+Once you give him the details, he can pass it on to another victim, who pays into your account.
 It is a win-win situation for the scammer since he has nothing to lose.
-If the first victim wants to lodge a complaint, the real account owner is the person to be arrested.
+If the first victim wants to complain, the real account owner is the person to be arrested.

 Use your bank account information for scams

 This is quite similar to the first point, just that this time, they use your information to commit a crime in your name by creating a fake ID.
 These scams might involve smuggling illegal money into your account using your bank information.

 Same way as the first point; if it happens, you could find yourself being investigated by the law enforcement agents in your country where you may find it hard to prove that you are innocent.